prOttonicFusion/strava-api-sandbox/README.md

     ```
     with `***` replaced with the client id and secret, respectively, copied from https://www.strava.com/settings/api.
 1. The sandbox is now accessible through http://localhost:3000/

+## Usage
+When navigating to http://localhost:3000/, the user should be redirected to the Strava Authorization site.
+After a successful sign-in, the user is redirected back to the sandbox site and a query is made to the the activities API endpoint.
+If everything is set up correctly, you should see some returned activity data both in the browser and on the command line.